ID: 72397 (TAGinn-AS002-10)

 Another issue is that the cast of the rifling on these factory rounds are actually pretty poor and low quality.
 I can see a lot of incomplete fill on my rounds around the rifling portion.
 It isn't an issue since theoretically the round will fly consistently as long as one land of the rifling band will engage the rifling in the launcher shell but it did mean only 2 round out of 10 were found to be perfect enough to be worthy of serving as the master for making molds for homemade grenades.

-Discuss about TAGINN Paladin Airsoft Marking Powder Projectile Round (Quantity: Set of 10) with your friends and fellow Evike.com shoppers!
+TAGINN Paladin MK2 Airsoft Marking Powder Projectile Round (Quantity: Set of 10) with your friends and fellow Evike.com shoppers!

 Have an urgent question about this item?
 Contact us, our resident experts are standing by to answer your questions!